Aditya-60/DevOps_Adi/README.md

 efficiency, while BFS explores all possibilities without considering weights.
 The choice of algorithm depends on the characteristics of the maze and the specific requirements of the application.

+To run this project simply run main.py file.